weboy171-lang/weboy171-lang/README.md

-Hi there 👋
+Hi everyone👋

 I'm Hoa Thai.

+I'm passionate about Physical AI, robotics and intelligent systems that can interact with the real world.

 Interests
-AI
+Physical AI
 Robotics
-Web3
-Automation
+Embodied Intelligence
+AI Agents
+Simulation Environments
-Decentralized systems
+Web3 & Decentralized Systems
 Currently Exploring
-Simulation-driven robotics
+ARC and reasoning-oriented AI research
+Robot learning systems
+Simulation-to-real transfer
-Teleoperation systems
+Teleoperation and autonomy
-AI agents
-Open-source tools
-Decentralized infrastructure

-Learning by experimenting, contributing and documenting progress.
+Open-source AI and robotics projects
+Learning Journey

+I'm documenting what I learn about AI, robotics and emerging technologies through personal notes, small projects and research summaries.

+My goal is to better understand how intelligent agents can reason, learn and act in physical environments.

+Learning, building and sharing progress .